 The Blue Angel

-When I got in to the Blue Angel, it was just a really natural progression.
-I had performed in New Orleans a lot because I l
+BD: When I got in to the Blue Angel, it was just a really natural progression.
+I had performed in New Orleans a lot because I lived down there, and the whole burlesque scene never really died, although it overlapped with the strip scene.

 LL: So what was it that the Blue Angel was doing?

-It was this woman named Ute Hanna who headed it.
+BD: It was this woman named Ute Hanna who headed it.
 She had worked in strip clubs and she felt that it was a fun job, but it was run by really misogynistic men, and sometimes women.
 It wasn’t a cool atmosphere.
 So she wanted to bring in this German cabaret sensibility.
 She was having performances three nights a week, sandwiched in between the strip acts, and the rest of the week it was just strip shows.
 But I worked Thursday, Friday, Saturday—that was when she had performers.
-It was interesting because it was a night club, so it had acts all night long
+It was interesting because it was a night club, so it had acts all night long.

 It was just this cool avant-garde club.
 You really felt like you were going to something that was naughty and underground and New York.
 Sort of what the Box does, except it was rougher.
 It was really a part of New York that doesn’t exist anymore, with a speakeasy feel to it.
 You descended down these stairs, and it was very Fellini-esque, like Fellini meets Times Square.
 And on the right hand side was this sectioned off room, sectioned off only by these sheer, dark materials, so you saw shadows of people, and that was a lap dancing room.
 And I mean, really lap dancing—sitting on somebody, grinding, which is totally illegal now.
 The Blue Angel had this kind of seedy element to it, which was part of its charm.

+You just sat down and you didn’t know what you were going to see.
+Anybody that walked in that door, Ute gave them a chance.
 Somebody who was really bad could come out, and then somebody who was just amazing would come out, and it was good because we could work on our acts, so a lot of stuff developed.
 A lot of things that I do today kind of developed out of that show.

-Who are some performers that left an impression on you when you were at the Blue Angel?
+LL: Who are some performers that left an impression on you when you were at the Blue Angel?

-Well, I’ll tell ya, there was this magician, Tanya [Queen of Magic]—she was from Russia, and she got a facelift for $50 because communism had just fallen and they didn’t know what to charge because they were state paid positions.
+BD: Well, I’ll tell ya, there was this magician, Tanya [Queen of Magic]—she was from Russia, and she got a facelift for $50 because communism had just fallen and they didn’t know what to charge because they were state paid positions.
 So when did communism fall?
 Like, in the 50s!
 I don’t even know how old this woman was, but she was really funny.
 She would do acts that had live birds and sometimes her birds would die—I know, it was horrible!
 She was onstage at the Blue Angel doing her act—picture this attractive but senior citizen woman, and just everything looks very handmade, and scarves and glitter and all these feathers, and just really gaudy.
 So this stripper comes in from the back room, and she’s holding the dead bird by the neck, and the head is flopping around, and she walks out in the middle of Tanya’s act, and she goes, “’Scuse Me! ’Scuse Me!”
 Everybody was just horrified, and she goes, “Ya bird’s dead.” [laughs] And Tanya’s just like, “Oh, OK, just put it in the back,” like it was no big deal.
 But that was the kind of thing you would see at the Blue Angel—you didn’t know what you were going to see.
 It was just really crazy.

 There was a woman that was a performance artist who called herself Malaria.
 She really was genius, really stood out.
 A lot of performance art I don’t like because people just do things for the shock value and it doesn’t have any real substance to it, but she was really one of a kind.
 She inspired me to be a good performer, but my stuff is so different from hers.
 I wish I could think like that! [laughs] I don’t go that far out there.